pete04h3/laravel-ecommerce-template/README.md

 - [laravel-cors](https://github.com/barryvdh/laravel-cors) - For handling Cross-Origin Resource Sharing (CORS)

 ## Folders

 - `app` - Contains all the Eloquent models
 - `app/Http/Controllers/Api` - Contains all the api controllers
+- `app/Http/Middleware` - Contains the auth middleware
+- `app/Http/Requests/Api` - Contains all the api form requests
+- `config` - Contains all the application configuration files
+- `database/factories` - Contains the model factory for all the models
+- `database/migrations` - Contains all the database migrations
+- `database/seeds` - Contains the database seeder
+- `routes` - Contains all the routes defined in web.php file
+- `tests` - Contains all the application tests

+## Routes

+- `app` - Contains all the Eloquent models
+- `app/Http/Controllers/Api` - Contains all the api controllers